-If you plan to start seedlings indoors this winter, providing enough light is crucial to preventing them from stretching and weakening.
-Choosing the right grow light can be the key to healthy, sturdy plants.
+If you plan to start seedlings indoors this winter, choosing the right grow light can be the key to healthy, sturdy plants.

 While incandescent light fixtures are reasonably priced, the cost of keeping them lit can be a burden, and the bulbs burn out quickly.
-Incandescent bulbs may generate too much heat to be good for your young plants, and they do not emit a broad spectrum of the light needed for your plants to thrive.
+Incandescent bulbs generate too much heat for your young plants, and they do not emit the broad spectrum of light needed for them to thrive.

-Available at any hardware store, fluorescent lights are relatively inexpensive to run, although the start-up cost for the fixture and the bulbs can be high.
-As well, some fluorescent light fixtures must be wired into the electrical system of your home, which will require the assistance of a certified electrician.
+Fluorescent lights, available at any hardware store, are relatively inexpensive to run, but the start-up costs for the fixtures and the bulbs can be high.
+Some fluorescent light fixtures must be wired into the electrical system of your home, which will require the assistance of a certified electrician.
 Stand-alone fixtures also exist, which can be moved from room to room.
-Unfortunately, although regular fluorescent lights do not run as hot as incandescent bulbs, they still do not have a good range of the infrared light that is required by plants.
+Unfortunately, although regular fluorescent lights do not run as hot as incandescent bulbs, they still do not have a good range of the infrared light that is required for plants.
 You can easily remedy this by purchasing light bulbs specifically designed with the appropriate light spectrum required by plants.

 Grow light fixtures are available in many designs, from plug-in fixtures that you can suspend with wire or chain above your seedlings, to portable stands with built-in lights and a tray for your plants at the base.
 Some models will have more than one bulb, which increases the amount of light that reaches your seedlings.
 Commercial grow lights usually consume the same amount of energy as regular fluorescent fixtures, and they operate within a balanced infrared spectrum that is ideal for plants.

-LED lights are yet another option for gardeners: the initial purchase of the fixture and bulbs will make a dent in your wallet (although the cost is decreasing as more LED products become available) but the bulbs will last significantly longer than their incandescent or fluorescent counterparts, and are far cheaper to run for long periods of time.
+LED lights are yet another option for gardeners: the initial purchase of the fixture and bulbs may cost a little more up front, but the bulbs will last significantly longer and are far cheaper to run for long periods of time.
 Make sure you purchase LED bulbs designed as grow lights for plants.
-Hardware and pet supply stores, and garden centers may offer LED fixtures for sale.
+Hardware and pet supply stores, as well as garden centers, offer LED fixtures for sale.